Brunch & Batter

 Cake batter for a plum cake in a round pan with olums placed on top ready to be placed in the oven.

+Step 4.
 Place the batter into a buttered 9" springform pan or equivalent.
 Spread the batter evenly in the pan.
-Place the plums skin side up and arrange in a pretty pattern.
+Place the plums skin side up and arrange them in a pretty pattern.

 At this stage, the cake is ready for the oven!
 Bake at 350° F for 30-40 minutes until golden brown on top.
 Remove from the oven and let cool.
 When cooled, dust with confectioners' sugar if desired.